 The County of Middlesex is characterized by a rich diversity of environmental attributes including wetlands, Areas of Natural and Scientific Interest (ANSI's), significant woodlands, river systems, and fish and wildlife habitats.
-In order to protect, maintain, and where necessary rehabilitate, natural features and ecological functions for existing and future residents of the County, the Natural Heritage System Areas policies address the appropriateness of development and restrict development to locations which do not adversely affect the sustainability of these Natural Heritage System features and their ecological functions.
+In order to protect, maintain, and where necessary rehabilitate, natural features and ecological functions for existing and future residents of the County, the Natural Heritage System policies address the appropriateness of development and restrict development to locations which do not adversely affect the sustainability of these Natural Heritage System features and their ecological functions.

-The Natural Heritage System shown on Schedule C and Natural Heritage Features are shown on Schedule D C and identify lands that have significant natural heritage features and ecological environment functions and significance which should be considered when development proposals are reviewed.
-The Natural Heritage Features shown on Schedule D C have been consolidated from existing information sources and are derived from the Middlesex Natural Heritage Systems Study (MNHSS) 2014.
+The Natural Heritage System shown on Schedule C identify lands that have significant natural heritage features and ecological functions which should be considered when development proposals are reviewed.
+The Natural Heritage Features shown on Schedule C have been consolidated from existing information sources and are derived from the Middlesex Natural Heritage Systems Study (MNHSS) 2014.

-Features which make up the Natural Heritage System shown on Schedule Dinclude the following:
+Features which make up the Natural Heritage System shown on Schedule C include the following: